kubewarden/docs/docs/writing-policies/go/03-policy-settings.md

 ok      command-line-arguments    0.002s
 ```

-You can now move to implement the actual validation code.
+You can now implement the actual validation code in the next section.